EU’s cohesion policy provides a basis for prosperity and wellbeing

 The aim of the cohesion policy of the EU is to narrow development gaps between regions and to provide a basis for prosperity and wellbeing for people in a vulnerable position.
 The overall aim is to ensure a better economic, social and regional balance in Europe.

-The relatively weak status of a region may be the result of structural changes affecting local industries or more permanent factors concerning natural conditions and the population, such as an isolated geographical location or sparse population.
-By helping to minimise the impact of these negative factors, cohesion policy aims to boost economic growth in the regions concerned.
+The relatively weak status of an area may be due to, for example, the restructuring process of local industries or more permanent natural conditions and factors related to the population.
+These include an isolated geographical location and sparse population.
+By helping to minimise the impact of these negative factors, cohesion policy aims to boost economic growth in the regions con-cerned.
 This is increasingly by means of investments in human capital and by helping regions to build on their own strengths.

 Six main objectives will drive EU investments in 2021-2027:

 - Smarter Europe, through innovation, digitisation, economic transformation and support to small and medium-sized businesses.

 - a Greener, carbon free Europe, implementing the Paris Agreement and investing in energy transition, renewables and the fight against climate change.

 - a more Connected Europe, with strategic transport and digital networks.